Boundary Flat Bands with Topological Spin Textures Protected by Sub-chiral Symmetry: 1D edge flat bands with topological spin textures

 Apparently, the spin textures will wind $n$ times around the origin if the argument $\theta(k_{y})$ changes $2n\pi$ when $k_{y}$ varies from $-\pi$ to $\pi$.
-In addition, the factor $\beta$ indicates that the spin textures on the two edges are just opposite.
+In addition, the factor $\beta$ indicates that the spin textures on the two edges are just {\zb the} opposite.
 In Fig.\ref{fig1}(b), we show the spin textures for one zero-energy edge flat band.
-A complete cycle of the winding of the spin polarizations is evident.
+A complete cycle of winding in the spin polarizations is evident.

 As the result in Eq.(\ref{spintexture}) reveals that the spin polarizations always lie in the $xy$ plane, a winding number can be further introduced to characterize the spin textures.
 Its form is

 The above equation suggests that the nontrivial winding of the spin textures originates from the nontrivial winding of the sub-chiral symmetry operator.